-Pyeongchang 2018: What to watch on Day 13 at the Winter Olympics
+Pyeongchang 2018: U.S. tops Canada for women’s hockey gold, Larocque ordered to wear silver medal, Russian curlers hand back bronze

 Latest news

-- Canada will face the arch-rival United States in the gold-medal game of the women’s hockey tournament once again
+- Kim Boutin has captured her third medal at the Games, winning a silver in the 1000m

-- Canadian Samuel Girard chases a second gold at the Olympics, this time in the men’s 500-metre short-track speedskating race
+- The men’s short track relay team skated to the bronze medal in the 5000m event

-- Kevin Koe’s Calgary rink faces off against the U.S. in the semifinals
+- Kevin Koe’s Calgary rink lost their semi-final match against the U.S. and will play for bronze

 - Russian curlers will be handing back their bronze medal in mixed-doubles after a positive doping test